dfperiod3/dfperiod3.github.io/README.md

 The 'Desired items lost if omitted' shows you which items from your desired list would be lost if ONE of the corresponding pack was dropped.
 Once again, this only counts if the item count would drop below your desired quantity.
 In the above, dropping the waterfall means we lose a bunch of stuff, but only the cascading waterfall is reduced below our desired quantity.
 This column roughly shows what this pack is contributing to your pledge.
+Few items in this column means that at least one of the corresponding pack isn't contributing much to your desired items, and/or giving you a lot of extras.

 ## FAQ
 **My browser hung!**